-The world’s first passenger airline, DELAG (Deutsche Luftschiffahrts-Aktiengesellschaft, or German Airship Transportation Corporation Ltd) was established in 1909 as an offshoot of the Zeppelin Company.
+The world’s first passenger airline, DELAG (Deutsche Luftschiffahrts-Aktiengesellschaft, or German Airship Transportation Corporation Ltd) was established on November 16, 1909, as an offshoot of the Zeppelin Company.
+The company provided passenger air service until 1935, when its operations were taken over by the newly-formed Deutsche Zeppelin-Reederei.

-While most of the early flights were sightseeing tours, in 1919 the DELAG airship Bodensee began scheduled service between Berlin and southern Germany; the flight from Berlin to Friedrichshafen took 4-9 hours, compared to 18-24 hours by rail.
+While many of the early flights were sightseeing tours, the DELAG airship Bodensee began scheduled service between Berlin and southern Germany in 1919.
+The flight from Berlin to Friedrichshafen took 4-9 hours, compared to 18-24 hours by rail.
 Bodensee made 103 flights and carried almost 2,500 passengers, 11,000 lbs of mail, and 6,600 lbs of cargo.

-DELAG also employed the world’s first flight attendant, Heinrich Kubis, who began caring for passengers in March, 1912.
+DELAG also employed the world’s first flight attendant, Heinrich Kubis.

 The Origins of DELAG